 The functional limitation include something that the patient cannot do because of the back problem.
 The extent of functional limitation and its impact on the ability to work are the two most important aspects of social security benefits claim.
 The functional limitation is now used to determine the residual functional capacity, which is the maximum full time regular and sustained work, the patient might possibly do.
 Patients with more functional limitations have a lesser residual functional capacity and are more likely to successfully get the social security disability benefit.

 Even though the doctors appointed by the Social Security Agency will prepare the residual functional capacity assessment for the claiming patient, it is very important to to have the residual functional capacity assessment form filled up by the treating doctor as well.

 Degenerative Disc and Injury Back Pain

-Degenerative disc diseases are the main type of back pain conditions where a disability may be considered.
-Not only is there visual proof of disc damage, through X-rays or an MRI, but the degree of nerve impingement can be assessed.
+Degenerative disc diseases is a condition involving the shrinking of the vertebral discs, which is the main type of back pain condition where a disability may be considered.
+Not only is there visual proof of disc damage, through X-rays or an MRI, but also the degree or extent of nerve impingement can be assessed.
 This is in stark contrast to chronic back pain problems associated with muscle and ligament damage of gradual onset.
 However, disc degeneration is still difficult to prove when compared to back pain associated with injuries which is of a sudden onset.

 Disability or Treatment?

-The cost of that fact is weighed against the cost of putting them on either complete or partial disability.
+The cost of the therapeutic procedure is weighed against the possible economic damage to the nation by labelling the affected individual as either complete or partially disabled.
 The decision is more often than not based on strict guidelines that are simply black and white.
-The patient will often be denied on the first attempt and may need to file an appeal if they believe that the decision was not correct.
-That means more time and tests in order to get back to the appeal process.
+The patient will often be denied on the first attempt and may need to file an appeal if they believe that the decision was not correct, which consumes more time and tests in order to get back to the appeal process.